One Capitalism Too Many

 Source: Author’s compilation

-I have labeled each of the six decades covered by my expedited research with mostly familiar names, again not pretending to utter the last word.
+Not pretending to utter the last word, I have labeled each of the six decades covered by my expedited research with mostly familiar names.
 The core idea column contains my quick summary of each type of capitalism, which can surely be refined in future iterations.
 The last two columns depict my attempt to categorize each variety of conceptual capitalism, adding a subtype that pinpoints its main driver.
-In terms of data, I have identified 34 varieties of capitalism over 60 years.
-That surely beats the number of digital technology “revolutions” we have been forced to hear in the past four decades.

-Note that most of the authors are critics of capitalism and draw on either a liberal or a progressive perspective.
-Exceptions such as Friedman and neoliberalism can be considered attempts to correct deviations from hardcore capitalism introduced by liberal or progressive governments that, in their worldview, inexorably led to economic crises and crashes.
-Conspicuously absent are hardcore mainstream economists who tend to ignore structural changes and view the historical process as purely cumulative.
-Moreover, capitalism, often equated with markets, has historically existed almost everywhere.
-Historical classifications are thus not very relevant in this view.
-Capitalism will rule forever, so we are told.
-And then they point fingers at others for being teleological.
+Conspicuously absent from the list are hardcore mainstream economists who tend to ignore structural changes and view the historical process as purely cumulative.
+Moreover, capitalism, often equated with markets, has existed almost everywhere since the dawn of time.
+Historical classifications are thus not at all relevant in this view.
+Capitalism will rule forever, so we are told, so stop looking for the exit door.
+And then they point fingers at critics for being “teleological.”
 Go figure.

 A connection between conceptual capitalism and digital technologies is obviously present, especially with the advent of the Internet and the consolidation of so-called “digital capitalism,” a concept first developed by Schiller at the end of the millennium.
 Since then, most digital technology innovations have given rise to a new form of conceptual capitalism.
 Before that, economic disruptions were the main springs that pushed authors to reexamine the crisis-prone nature of capitalism.

 The data shows a shift at the end of the 1990s, coinciding with the emergence of “digital capitalism.”
 Before that, Structural and Corporate approaches dominated the scene, as all entries (15) except one were part of either.
-Since then, only three Structural and zero Corporate have popped up on the conceptual horizon.
+Since then, only three Structural and no Corporate have popped up on the conceptual horizon.
 That makes Digital the most prominent in the new millennium, with seven, followed by Predatory, with three.

 We can thus conclude that we have two distinct cohorts of conceptual capitalism, with digital technologies being the main differentiator.
 That does not mean that technologies did not play a role in the cohort with the most gray hairs.
 On the contrary, many of the authors in this group were responding to genuine technical change that affected the global capitalist economy or large corporations.
 It just was not yet digital, however.